memphis-tools/oc_projet12_backend_securise_avec_django_orm/README.md

     Most of them should be intuitive (by the Foreign keys dependencies).
     From now you may consider, for example:
       - To query application you need a JWT token exported in your PATH.
+      - Before query a JWT token, you first need to declare the application environment in your PATH.
       - To obtain a JWT token you will use command 'oc12_token' as precise through 'oc12_help'.
-      - 1 collaborator belongs to 1 service /department.
+      - 1 collaborator has 1 service /department and 1 role (manager, employee etc).
       - 1 company depends on an existing location.
-      - 1 contract depends on an existing company and existing collaborator.
       - Any instance model can be filtered as soon as user allowed to query.
-      - Any instance model comes with a(n implicit) creation date. etc
+      - Any instance model comes with a(n implicit) creation date.
+Please consult all implemented rules in the wiki project page [OC12 WIKI](https://github.com/memphis-tools/oc_projet12_backend_securise_avec_django_orm/wiki)

 As the application is set to be connected to internet the following API's are used: